 By Michelle Ball, Sacramento California Expulsion, Special Education, sports/CIF, College, Education and School Attorney/Lawyer for Students since 1995

-Is your child entering high school and the special education team (aka IEP team), says the student will be in a directed or supported studies class or an academic support class?
+Is a student in high school and being pushed to attend a directed or supported studies class or an academic support class?
 What are these classes?

 What is an Academic Support Class?

 An academic support class is typically a supplemental class to help with a student’s other classes.
 Students get credits toward graduation for attending.

 Academic support classes may be similar to resource support classes (classes with a special education instructor where students work on IEP goals and needs).

 In high school, academic support classes are often called “Study Skills” classes and replace an elective class.
 They usually provide a student a period to work on homework, organization and other school needs.

 What is a Supported Studies Class?